The Day the Clown Cried: Filming

 Principal photography began in Sweden during April 1972, but the shoot was beset by numerous problems.
 Film equipment was either lost or delivered late, and the necessary money was nowhere in sight.
 Lewis was repeatedly assured that money was forthcoming by Wachsberger, who did not appear at all on set.

 Wachsberger not only ran out of money before completing the film, but his option to produce the film expired before filming began.
-He had paid O'Brien the initial $5,000 fee, but failed to send her the additional $50,000 due her prior to production.
-Lewis eventually ended up paying production costs with $2,000,000 of his own money to finish shooting the film, but the parties involved in its production were never able to come to terms that would allow the film to be released.
+He had paid O'Brien the initial $5,000 fee, but failed to send her the additional $30,000 due her prior to production.
+Lewis claimed to have paid production costs with $2,000,000 of his own money to finish shooting the film, but the parties involved in its production were never able to come to terms that would allow the film to be released.
 O'Brien was shown a rough cut of the film in an attempt to acquire the necessary rights to release the film, but after viewing the product decided that it was not fit for release and, therefore, did not enter into an agreement with the producers or Lewis for the unauthorized, derivative work.
 After shooting wrapped, Lewis announced to the press that Wachsberger had failed to make good on his financial obligations or even commit to producing.
 Wachsberger retaliated by threatening to file a lawsuit of breach of contract and stated that he had enough to finish and release the film without Lewis.
 Wanting to ensure the film would not be lost, Lewis took a rough cut of the film, while the studio retained the entire film negative.
 On February 23, 1973, Lewis appeared as guest on The Dick Cavett Show, where he stated that the film would complete editing in six to seven weeks, that it had been invited to premiere at the Cannes Film Festival in May, and that it would be released in America after that.
 The film was never officially released and remains un-releasable due to the failure to secure the underlying rights from O'Brien.